Learning Outcomes

 Procedure for Rescission

 To rescind, the innocent party must act promptly and communicate their intention clearly.
-If rescission is disputed, the court may be asked to declare the contract rescinded and make orders for restitution.
+In practice, the route depends on the ground:

 Exam Warning